-- On July 11, 2012, EPL completed the Acquisition, pursuant to which it acquired 50,659,076 Common Shares or approximately 73.3% of the issued and outstanding Common Shares, in consideration for the acquisition by Jura of all of the issued and outstanding shares of Spud. - Effective February 20, 2013, Jura entered into the Loan Agreement with EPL, which agreement was subsequently assigned by Jura to Spud in accordance with its terms, pursuant to which EPL agreed to provide Jura with a bridge loan facility with a maximum aggregate principal amount of C\$11,000,000 to enable Jura to satisfy cash call requirements associated with its development and production leases and exploration licenses and for general working capital purposes.
+- Effective February 20, 2013, Jura entered into the Loan Agreement with EPL, which agreement was subsequently assigned by Jura to Spud in accordance with its terms, pursuant to which EPL agreed to provide Jura with a bridge loan facility with a maximum aggregate principal amount of C\$11,000,000 to enable Jura to satisfy cash call requirements associated with its development and production leases and exploration licenses and for general working capital purposes.
 The facility was earlier repayable at the demand of EPL on the earlier of: (i) the first anniversary of the date of the Loan Agreement; and (ii) ten business days after the closing of a "Qualifying Financing", being a debt or equity financing by Jura for an amount in excess of the aggregate of amounts drawn under the facility.
 On March 5, 2014, EPL agreed to extend the term of the Loan Agreement and the facility such that it was repayable at the demand of EPL on the earlier of: (i) August 20, 2014; and (ii) ten business days after the closing of a Qualifying Financing.
 On October 1, 2014, EPL agreed to further extend the term of the Loan Agreement and the facility such that it is repayable at the demand of EPL on the earlier of: (i) February 20, 2015; and (ii) ten business days after the closing of a Qualifying Financing.
 EPL has provided a written undertaking to the Corporation that it will not demand repayment of the facility unless the Corporation has sufficient funds to repay the facility, in EPL's reasonable judgement, or the Corporation closes a "Qualifying Financing".

-Pursuant to the Loan Agreement, the principal amount of advances outstanding at any time, and any overdue interest outstanding, bear interest at the US Dollar 3-month LIBOR plus 4%, compounded quarterly, not in advance.
-Outstanding principal and interest under the facility is convertible in whole or in part at the option of EPL on the basis of one Common Share for each C\$1.00 so converted on the terms set out in the Loan Agreement.
-As at the date of this AIF, Spud completely utilized the facility.

-- Effective January 1, 2013, Spud entered into the Services Agreement with JS Investment Consultancy FZE and JS North Asia Investments Limited (the "Consultants"), each of which is wholly owned by Stephen Smith.
+Effective October 1, 2016, Spud and EPL entered into fourth amended and restated loan agreement, pursuant to which following amendments were agreed: (i) the repayment currency was changed to US\$: (ii) the interest rate was changed from a US Dollar 3month LIBOR plus 4% to 11% per annum compounded quarterly; and (iii) the principal and accrued interest is repayable in four quarterly installments commencing from January 1, 2018. - Effective January 1, 2013, Spud entered into a services agreement (the "Services Agreement") with JS Investment Consultancy FZE and JS North Asia Investments Limited (the "Consultants"), each of which is wholly owned by Stephen Smith.
 Pursuant to the Services Agreement, the Consultants agreed to, among other things; provide the services of Stephen Smith and Akbar Kazmi to act as advisors to management of the Corporation.
 Jura also anticipates receiving the benefits of the Consultants' extensive network of contacts, offices and specialists in Pakistan and internationally.
 The Services Agreement and fees payable thereunder have been approved by the independent directors of Jura unrelated to the transaction.
-Under the Services Agreement, the Consultants receive quarterly fees of \$62,500 in aggregate (equal to \$250,000 per annum).
+Under the Services Agreement, the Consultants receive quarterly fees of C\$62,500 in aggregate (equal to C\$250,000 per annum).
 The term of the Services Agreement will continue indefinitely unless terminated on at least ninety days' written notice by any party to each of the other parties. - On November 7, 2014, Spud entered into the JSB Facility totaling PKR 400 million (equivalent to \$3.9 million as at November 7, 2014) with JSB, a Pakistani bank controlled by Mr. Jahangir Siddiqui, who also controls EPL.
 The JSB Facility carries an interest at the rate of 3 months KIBOR plus 2% payable quarterly in arrears.
-On January 19, 2016, these facilities have been settled in full from the proceeds of draw down under the Syndicated Credit Facility. - On December 30, 2015, Spud has entered into a secured long term syndicated financing arrangement totaling PKR 750 million (\$7,153,500 using the Bank of Canada December 29, 2015 exchange rate of PKR1 = \$0.009538) effective December 18, 2015.
-The syndicate is comprised of ABPL, the lead arranger and JSB, with participation of PKR 500 million and PKR 250 million respectively.
-The facility will carry a mark-up at the rate of 3-month KIBOR (6.48% using the State Bank of Pakistan posted rate on December 29, 2015) plus 2.75%, maturing five years from the date of disbursement.
-The mark-up is payable quarterly in arrears.
-The principal is repayable in sixteen equal quarterly instalments of PKR 46.875 million (\$447,094) after a grace period of one year from the date of disbursement.
-As of the date of this AIF, the Corporation has fully drawn down the facility.
+On January 19, 2016, these facilities have been settled in full from the proceeds of draw down under the Syndicated Credit Facility.